 On October 1, 2018, Alberta’s used oil materials recycling program will transfer to Alberta Recycling, the organization that oversees Alberta’s tire, electronics, and paint recycling programs.
-The Government of Alberta first announced its intention on November 28, 2017, and followed this with regulatory changes on June 1, 2018.
-The government’s decision was made as part of its ongoing review of agencies, boards, and commissions.
+The Government of Alberta’s decision to transfer the program was made as part of its ongoing review of agencies, boards, and commissions.

 On June 1, 2018, the Government of Alberta released two Orders in Council:

 - The Designated Material Recycling and Management Amendment Regulation (188/2018)

 - The Lubricating Oil Material Designation Regulation (190/2018)